Empowering Inclusion. Enabling Livelihoods.

 Map organizational roles, identify inclusive opportunities, and create hiring pathways

-Expert guidance on the Rights of Persons with Disabilities Act, 2021, and its implications for organizations.
+Expert guidance on the Rights of Persons with Disabilities Act, 2016 and its implications for organisations.

 Mesenipong Pongen awarded the Santosh Jeevani National Award for 2025